Popular Posts

 In which ways did these men live parallel lives?

-I wonder if these two men ever would have opportunity to meet each other during their brief lives on this earth.
+I wonder if these two men ever had the opportunity to meet each other during their brief lives on this earth.
 They certainly would have understood each other as brothers in Christ.
 I can imagine each one of them saying, like Saint Paul, "Follow my example, as I follow the example of Christ" (I Corinthians 11:1, NIV).

 [1] An easy-to-read biography of Eric Liddell with the same title was written by Ellen Caughey in 2000.